trosvald/holding-config/kubernetes/rke-ha-setup.md

 #### High Availability Installation
 > This document is based on rancher setup from [rancher docs ](https://rancher.com/docs/rancher/v2.x/en/installation/ha-server-install/#option-b-certificate-signed-by-a-recognized-certificate-authority)
 >
 This set of instructions creates a new Kubernetes cluster that’s dedicated to running Rancher in a high-availability (HA) configuration.
-This procedure walks you through setting up a 5-node cluster using the Rancher Kubernetes Engine (RKE).
+This procedure walks you through setting up a [5-node cluster](https://github.com/trosvald/holding-config/blob/master/kubernetes/node-prep.md) using the Rancher Kubernetes Engine (RKE).
 The cluster’s sole purpose is running pods for Rancher.
 The setup is based on:

-- Layer 4 Loadbalancer (TCP)
+- Layer 4 Loadbalancer (TCP) we are using ```HAProxy``` as our reverse and ```ssl``` termination.
-- NGINX Ingress controller with SSL termination (HTTPS)
+- ```NGINX``` Ingress controller with SSL termination (HTTPS)

 ![alt text](https://rancher.com/docs/img/rancher/ha/rancher2ha.svg "topology")